Taysom Hill Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Matchup vs. Atlanta

-- In nine matchups against the Falcons, Hill averaged 57.2 passing yards per game, 148.3 yards fewer than his over/under for Sunday.
+- Hill averaged 57.2 passing yards per game in nine matchups against the Falcons, 147.3 yards below his over/under for Sunday.

-- Hill threw multiple touchdown passes once over those games against the Falcons, and it was his only game with a TD pass against them.
+- In his only game with a TD pass against the Falcons over those games, Hill threw multiple touchdown passes.

-- The Falcons have the NFL's 16th-ranked pass defense this season, allowing 245.4 yards per game through the air.
+- The Falcons have the NFL's 16th-ranked pass defense this season, giving up 245.4 yards per game through the air.

-- The Falcons have surrendered 28 touchdowns through the air (1.8 per game).
-They are 24th in the league in that category.
+- At 1.8 passing TDs allowed per game, the Falcons defense is ranked 24th in the NFL.

 Recent Performances

-- In last week's matchup with the Panthers, Hill completed 60.7% of his pass attempts for 222 yards, while throwing one touchdown.
+- In last week's outing against the Panthers, Hill threw for 222 yards while completing 60.7% of his passes, while tossing one touchdown.

-- Hill tacked on 12 carries for 45 yards in the running game.
+- He also carried the ball 12 times for 45 yards on the ground.

 - He has added 78 rushing yards on 23 carries, averaging 26.0 yards per game.